What is Resource Management in Health and Social Care?

 Allocation and Deployment

-Allocating and deploying resources where they are needed most is critical.
+Allocating and deploying resources where they are needed most is essential.
 This may involve assigning staff to high-demand areas or distributing equipment based on patient needs.
 Effective allocation ensures that resources are used where they can make the most impact.

 Monitoring and Evaluation

 Continuous monitoring and evaluation help ensure resources are used effectively.
 This includes tracking expenditures, assessing staff performance, and reviewing the condition and utilisation of physical resources.
-Monitoring can highlight issues and provide data for making improvements.
+Monitoring can feature issues and provide data for making improvements.

 Optimising Use of Resources